 The takeaway: Getting started with video chat for call centers

 There’s no doubt that video contact centers are paving the way for the future of digital customer service.

 With the addition of video calls, brands can offer a more personal and interactive experience while providing next-level customer support.

 But in order to achieve this, you need the right video chat solution for your contact center.

 One that’ll delight your customers and is specifically tailored to your unique business needs.

 That’s where Talkative comes in.

-Our Consultative Service Platform provides a complete suite of channels and capabilities that’ll empower your agents to connect instantly, and effortlessly, with all your digital customers.
+Our solution provides a complete suite of channels and capabilities that’ll empower your agents to connect instantly, and effortlessly, with all your digital customers.

-It means you’ll be fully equipped to wow your high-value customers with a consultative video experience they won’t find elsewhere.
+It means you’ll be fully equipped to wow your high-value customers with an innovative video experience they won’t find elsewhere.